-A committee of five women from the Women of the ELCA groups meet to plan this meal that occurs on Ash Wednesday every year.
+A committee of women from the Women of the ELCA groups meet to plan this meal that occurs on Ash Wednesday every year.
 They line up decorations, paper goods, food, and times for set-up and clean-up.

 Members of St. John are asked to bring a type of salad (hot or cold) to share with everyone.
 The committee supplies bread, crackers, tea, coffee, and water for the meal.